Montgomery County Switching To Pfizer Vaccine After Moderna Shortage Leads To Over 5,200 Canceled Appointments

 “Due to a combination of inclement weather and not receiving enough first doses of vaccine this week, we have decided to close our first dose clinic at Norristown High School this Thursday and Friday,” Arkoosh said.

 But this time, the problem doesn’t stop there.
-The county is closing its second dose site at Montgomery County Community College on Thursday.RELATED: Operation Safe Quarantine Nets 15 More Arrests On Child Pornography Charges In Burlington County
+The county is closing its second dose site at Montgomery County Community College on Thursday.RELATED: WATCH: Vehicles Slip, Slide Across Philadelphia Area Roadways As Winter Storm Causes Slick Conditions

-“We have been told that we will not receive a sufficient amount of second dose Moderna vaccine to cover the 5,279 people scheduled for second dosers next week,” Arkoosh said.
+“We have been told that we will not receive a sufficient amount of second dose Moderna vaccine to cover the 5,279 people scheduled for second doses next week,” Arkoosh said.

 On Wednesday, Pennsylvania health officials said unnamed providers mistakenly gave out 100,000 second-doses as first doses.
 Montgomery County says anyone who had an appointment will be notified by email and automatically rescheduled in time to ensure full immunity, which the CDC says is up to 42 days.
 They’re also swapping which vaccine they will be using going forward, at least for now.